 - Where to Watch: Amazon Prime Video, YouTube

-The movie is based on the legend of Robin Hood from the middle ages when King Richard the Lionheart was taken captive by the Austrian usurper Leopold V. The story follows a young Robin who gathers a bunch of men to help the poor.
+The movie is based on the legend of Robin Hood from the Middle Ages when King Richard the Lionheart was taken captive by the Austrian usurper Leopold V. The story follows a young Robin who gathers a bunch of men to help the poor.
 However, he finds himself helping King Richard when his lover Marion is taken captive by the usurper’s men.

 13. The Lion in Winter (1968)